 There are plenty of used caravan dealerships around that offer beautiful static caravans.
 Make sure you pick something that you actually love, not something basic or boring.
 Look around at different dealerships and ask yourself why you want to own a caravan in the first place.
 Do you want a luxury retreat?
 If so, then you may want to invest a little more to get the home-away-from-home feeling.
 If it’s a family gathering spot, then you’ll want to try and get a larger static caravan to fit more people.

 These questions should give you a good start when looking into buying a used static caravan.
-Good luck on your search, and hopefully you’ll be a proud static caravan owner soon!
+Good luck with your search, and hopefully you’ll be a proud static caravan owner soon!